 - Map Viewer: a free, interactive mapping portal (webGIS) for viewing and downloading seabed habitat data as well as secondary input data layers to the broad-scale mapping such as energy and light penetration at the seabed.
 Users can build a query based on specific criteria such as geographic area, data layer or specific habitat.
 Alternatively users can simply browse for information using the icons provided.

 - Downloading: all layers can be exported using the Web Map Service (WMS) to personal desktop GIS applications or to other web mapping portals.
 Information can also be downloaded as ready-to-use maps, in pdf format or in GIS format to be easily overlaid with users’ datasets.

 - Search: fully searchable metadata describing the file content is provided with the files following INSPIRE directive standards.

-EMODnet Seabed Habitats will expand Phase I EUSeaMap work to cover the remaining sea-basins by mobilising data capture from various sources.
+EMODnet Seabed Habitats will update and expand the broad-scale physical habitat map for all European sea-basins by mobilising data capture from various sources.
 The first step is to acquire the best-available spatial data for several environmental variables.
 The data are organised and harmonised into raster images divided into classes.
 These data can be combined by ‘layering’ the data in GIS to create a combined output describing the habitat.
 The principal input layers are the type of seabed substrate and the biological zones.
-Depending on the basin, layers of hydrodynamic energy levels, salinity and/or temperature are also produced.
+Depending on the basin, layers of hydrodynamic energy levels, salinity and/or Oxygen regime are also produced.
 For example the hydrodynamic energy layer at the seabed is divided into ‘Low’, ‘Medium’ and ‘High’ classes as per EUNIS requirements.

 EMODnet Seabed Habitats product development